Humboldt Broncos: Bus crash

 In 2018, the Broncos had advanced to the SJHL semi-finals, but were trailing in the series against the Nipawin Hawks by 3–1 heading into Game 5 on April 6.
-En route to the game, truck driver Jaskirat Singh Sidhu, 36, barreled through a stop sign at 67 mph, colliding with the Broncos' team bus on Highway 35 near Armley.
+En route to the game, truck driver Jaskirat Singh Sidhu, 36, drove through a stop sign at over 100 km/h, colliding with the Broncos' team bus on Highway 35 near Armley.
 The local RCMP reported 16 fatalities as a result of the accident, and the game was cancelled.
 The victims included 10 players, two coaches, a statistician, a broadcaster, the bus driver, and an athletic therapist.
 The remaining passengers, 13 players, received injuries, most of them serious.
 The president of the Saskatchewan Junior Hockey League, Bill Chow, has described the incident as tragic, heart-breaking, the league's "worst nightmare."

 In December 2018, the Broncos were named the Canadian Newsmaker of the Year by the Canadian Press.

 In their first game of the 2018–19 season following the crash, the Broncos lost to the team they had been playing in the finals, the Nipawin Hawks, by a score of 2–1.
 The game had pre-game and post-game ceremonies for all members involved in the crash.
 The Broncos qualified for the playoffs that season, but were eliminated in the second round.

 The Broncos were in a position to qualify for the playoffs in the 2019–20 season, but the remainder of the season was cancelled due to the COVID-19 pandemic.